Subscribe

 How long does a bug bite last on a dog?

 Most bug bites should disappear within a few days.
 But, if your dog has a more severe allergic reaction to the bite, it could last for a week or longer.
-Certain spider bites can take anywhere from days to months to properly heal.
+Certain spider bites can take anywhere from days to months to completely heal.

 Can you give a dog Benadryl for a bug bite?